albertoscode/OIL_PRODUCER_COUNTRIES/README.md

-# Top Oil Producing Countries Analysis
+# Top Oil-Producing Countries Analysis

-This repository contains files related to an analysis of the top oil producing countries as of 2021.
+This repository contains files related to an analysis of the top oil-producing countries as of 2021.
 The analysis is based on the data provided in the CSV files, and the results are presented in the Jupyter Notebook file.

 ## Repository Contents

 ### CSV Files

-1. `INT-Export-03-06-2023_12-08-31.csv`: The original dataset containing the oil production data for the analysis.
+1. `INT-Export-03-06-2023_12-08-31.csv`: The original dataset containing the oil-production data for the analysis.
 2. `Top_10_Oil_Producer_13_03_2022.csv`: The cleaned and processed dataset containing the top 10 oil-producing countries with their respective production volumes and rankings.
 3. `Top_10_oil_producer_as_december08_2022.csv`: An alternative version of the dataset, containing the top 10 oil-producing countries as of December 8, 2022.